Andrew-McCall/LearningRust/README.md

 I wanted to learn rust; I'm a massive nerd.
 Here are some of my first projects.

+> Note: This project is complete, There likely wont be any updates :/

-*Everything is a work in progress - the enjoyment was programming not polish graphics although that is not out of the picture*
+*Everything is a work in progress - the enjoyment was programming not polished graphics.*

 Key Libs:
 - Piston_Window